Datametrex AI (CVE:DM) Trading 31.3% Higher – Here’s Why

-Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price rose 31.3% during mid-day trading on Wednesday .
-The stock traded as high as C$0.13 and last traded at C$0.11.
-Approximately 932,867 shares changed hands during mid-day trading, an increase of 945% from the average daily volume of 89,227 shares.
+Shares of Datametrex AI Limited (CVE:DM – Get Free Report) were up 31.3% during trading on Thursday .
+The company traded as high as C$0.13 and last traded at C$0.11.
+Approximately 936,867 shares traded hands during trading, an increase of 948% from the average daily volume of 89,418 shares.
 The stock had previously closed at C$0.08.

 Datametrex AI Company Profile